KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-pyladies-remote-talk/README.md

 $ git pull https://github.com/<user-name>/<repo-name> <branch-name>
 ```

-Push additional commits to forked repo feature branch or pull request branch (contributor needs to have given permission, and local branch name and remote branch name need to match)
+If we make a change, we can push additional commits to the forked repo pull request branch (pull request author needs to have given permission, and local branch name and remote branch name need to match)

 ```bash
 $ git add .